AIForces/AIForcesAPI/docs/source/media.rst

 discuss it in more depth.
 There is no access to the original source files, but only to those that are the result of the task compilation.
 It should expose both required files (like `statement.pdf`) and those listed in the maniefst file by the uploader.
-Those file do not have to be in the same fs folder.
+Those files do not have to be in the same fs folder.
 Example::

    task-folder